On this page Skip this page navigation

 Sharing our plan

 On this page you will find our plan for the technology and standards we are starting with for digital ID in Ontario.
-They will guide our digital ID projects both internally and within the digital ID ecosystem.
+They will guide our digital identity projects both internally and within the digital identity ecosystem.

 This plan is a starting point and an opportunity to set the initial direction for the province, partners and innovators.
 We are sharing it to demonstrate our initial direction and intent, and to engage with and prepare the marketplace early in the process.